Obamacare website back up ahead of schedule after maintenance

 In addition to the marketplace where people shop for and enroll in a health plans, the federal data services hub was unavailable.
 The hub determines whether people are eligible for subsidies to defray the cost of insurance, regardless of what state they live in.

-Since its disastrous rollout on Oct.
-1, HealthCare.gov has undergone both planned and unplanned downtime and outages as contractors have scrambled to repair the botched software.
+Since its disastrous rollout on October 1, HealthCare.gov has undergone both planned and unplanned downtime and outages as contractors have scrambled to repair the botched software.
 Since late November, it has functioned much more smoothly.
-(Reporting by Sharon Begley; Editing by Bill Trott)